Anytime Capacity Expansion in Medical Residency Match by Monte Carlo Tree Search: Evaluation

-Since Agg-Lin is an exact method, it outputs an optimal solution upon the completion.
-However, as we show in Table~\ref{tb:run_time_synthone}, it does not run within one hour for large instances with $\alpha > 0$.
-In that case, we use the temporal value that Gurobi outputs, which can be suboptimal.
+Agg-Lin always outputs an optimal solution upon the completion.
+However, as in Table~\ref{tb:run_time_synthone}, it does not run within one hour for large instances with positive correlation $\alpha$.
+In that case, we use the temporal value that Gurobi outputs, which can be suboptimal and the percentage gap can be negative.

 Among the algorithms we consider, the two greedy methods (Grdy and LPH) run very fast ($< 10$ seconds) and output a suboptimal solution.
 Both of them are outperformed by all variants of ours.
 In particular, BT outperformed iterative tree and IPT, and using the popularity and envy-based orderings outperformed the random one.